DevlessTeam/docs/services.md

 You may have noticed the `docs:UI` button on each service listed on the "All Service" part of the DevLess UI.
 Clicking on this lists out all the methods you currently have in the ActionClass of the service.
 If you add another method this will automagically be added to the docs.

 The `index.blade/php` is the file responsible for the rendering of the docs.
-You may customize this to serve as an Admin panel for that particular service/Module.
+You may customize this to serve as an Admin panel for a particular service.

 You may also add extra files.
 Be sure to follow the template naming convention `<filename>.blade.php`.
 There blade template engine is [documented in the Laravel docs](https://laravel.com/docs/5.1/blade), but using regular html/css/js generally just works.